 starts beating again, healthcare providers use cooling devices to lower your body

 temperature for a short time.
 It’s lowered to around 89°F to 96°F (32°C to 36°C).

 The heart has an electrical signal that helps coordinate the heartbeat.
 If this signal

 is disrupted or abnormal, the heart may not be able to pump the right way.
 That can

 result in cardiac arrest.

-a heart attack.
+or after a heart attack.
 But it can also happen without one.

 During cardiac arrest, blood doesn’t flow to the organs of the body.
 The brain may